motherjones/us-color-coded-map/README.md

 |---|----|-----|----|
 |  |    |     |    |

-* Add your details about each state in each row:
+* Add details about the states you're mapping in each row:

 |**abbr**|**headline**|**body**|**class**|
 |---|----|-----|----|